How to Pay for Assisted Living: 6 Options

 Paying for assisted living and other long-term care costs can be expensive and complex.
 That’s why it may be worthwhile to consult an elder law attorney.

-An elder law attorney should be able to answer important questions like:
+An elder law attorney should be able to answer essential questions like:

-• Could dad qualify for Medicaid so it will pay for his care?
+• Could Dad qualify for Medicaid so that it would cover his care?

 • How do we protect Mom’s house and assets, but still afford the care she needs?